 Alpha-1 Antitrypsin Deficiency is a genetic disorder that puts someone at elevated risk for lung and liver disease.
 Your plasma donation can help these patients replace the proteins that their bodies can't produce, so they can breathe easily and live more comfortably.

-Doctors frequently use plasma donations to treat patients with bleeding disorders like hemophilia and Von Willebrand disease.
-People with these conditions need plasma because they have low levels of the clotting factor proteins needed to prevent excessive, often fatal, bleeding.
+Doctors frequently use plasma protein therapies to treat patients with bleeding disorders like hemophilia and Von Willebrand disease.
+People with these conditions need plasma because they have low levels of clotting factors, which are needed to prevent excessive, often fatal, bleeding.

 Plasma infusions help reduce the likelihood of excessive bleeding.
 To put it into perspective, one hemophilia patient requires about 1,200 plasma donations every year just to lead a healthy life.

-These are just a few examples of illnesses where plasma therapeutics come into play.
-Plasma-derived therapies can also help those with other rare life-threatening medical conditions including Guillain-Barré syndrome (GBS), myasthenia gravis, renal diseases, and chronic lung diseases.
-Currently, there are active clinical trials using plasma therapy to treat illnesses like Alzheimer’s, COVID-19, and many more.
+These are just a few examples of illnesses where plasma derived therapies come into play.
+Plasma derived therapies can also help those with other rare life-threatening medical conditions including Guillain-Barré syndrome (GBS), myasthenia gravis, renal diseases, and chronic lung diseases.
+Currently, there are active clinical trials using plasma protein therapies to treat Alzheimer's and convalescent plasma from recovered COVID 19 patients to treat COVID 19 symptoms.

 How Much Can I Earn Donating?

-At Parachute, we believe in earning with purpose because that’s what donating plasma is all about.
+At Parachute, we believe in earning with purpose because that's what donating plasma is all about.
 You earn some extra money and your donation is used to make life-saving medicine for someone who relies on it.
 Ready to get started?
-Take Parachute’s 30-second assessment.
+Learn about how much you can earn as a donor or take our 30-second assessment.